-If the allegation indicates a potential criminal offence has taken place and the allegation is found to not be malicious rumour, the police should be contacted at the earliest opportunity and parents informed (of both the pupil being complained about and the alleged victim)
+If the allegation indicates a potential criminal offence has taken place and the allegation is found to not be malicious rumour, the police should be contacted at the earliest opportunity and parents informed (of both the pupil being complained about and the alleged victim).
+It may be appropriate to exclude the pupil being complained about for a period of time according to the school's Exclusion policy and procedures

-It may be appropriate to exclude the pupil being complained about for a period of time according to the schools behaviour policy and procedures.
-The school should be informed that the young person raises safeguarding concerns, for example, they are coming back into school following a period in custody or they have experienced serious abuse themselves.
-These pupils will need an individual risk assessment plan to ensure that other pupils are kept safe and they themselves are not laid open to malicious allegations.
+On return these pupils will need an individual risk assessment plan to ensure that other pupils are kept safe and they themselves are not laid open to malicious allegations.
 The school, in these cases also has a duty to protect the privacy rights of any pupils for whom the allegation is made against or to.